Privacy in the SKUPONI online system

 Access and control of personal data collections

-DEACTIVATION OF USAGE PROFILE
+DEACTIVATION OF THE USER PROFILE

-ASSOCIATION OF USE PROFILES
+COMBINATION OF USER PROFILES

-DELETING PERSONAL DATA
+DELETION OF PERSONAL DATA

-REQUEST FOR LIMITING THE PERSONAL DATA PROCESSING
+REQUEST FOR LIMITATION OF PERSONAL DATA PROCESSING

-TRANSFER OF PERSONAL DATA
+PORTABILITY OF PERSONAL DATA

 Personal data processors

-- Payment processors and payment service providers
+- Payment processors and payment providers

 The country of the provider depends on the service provider